SahilAujla/aa-sdk-private/site/why-account-kit.md

 ## The Problem

-It’s way too hard for new users to start using your app.
+It’s way too hard for new users to start using web3 apps.
 Today, users have to jump through hoops before they submit their first transaction:

 1. Download a wallet app or extension
 2. Back up the seed phrase on paper